: 12 Well Initative 2013

 Water Quality

-By The Samburu Project Posted on Thu 06 Sep 2012, over 11 years ago
+By The Samburu Project Posted on Thu 06 Sep 2012, about 12 years ago

 To follow up and further investigate the question of flouride in our well water, I had a conference call with Joseph Kariuki, our hydrogeologist, last week.
 This is what I learned: